make2explore/ESP-ZeroCode/README.md

 - **Menu Configuration Tool Demo** using ESP32C3 and C6 Dev Board

 **Software**
-- Google Chrome Browser (Other browsers are not yet supported)
+- Google Chrome Browser (Other web browsers like Firefox or Safari are not yet supported)

 **Hardware**
 - Espressif ESP32C3 and C6 Development Kit or Generic ESP32 Board